dailydotdev/docs/docs/key-features/the-companion.md

  1. You can switch to the writing tab at any point to create and edit your comment
  2. Enter your comment (we support markdown) into the text box
  3. You can also tag other people who use daily.dev in your comment using the @mention feature
- 4. Back at the top you can switch to the preview tab to make sure your comment looks awesome!
+ 4. Back at the top, you can switch to the preview tab to make sure your comment looks awesome!
  5. Click on the "Comment" button to share your thoughts with the daily.dev community!

  The modal will automatically close once you have submitted your comment.

 ### 4. Bookmark
- Clicking on the bookmark button will add this article to your daily.dev bookmarks so you can easily find it later!
+ Clicking on the bookmark button will add this article to your daily.dev bookmarks so you can easily find them later!

  Clicking on the button again will remove the article from your bookmarks.

 ### 5. Options
- Clicking on the options button will show a drop down with the following options:
+ Clicking on the options button will show a drop-down with the following options:
  1. **View discussion** - view the discussion on the daily.dev web app
- 2. **Share the article** - share the article via social media, email, WhatsApp etc.
+ 2. **Share the article** - share the article via social media, email, WhatsApp, etc.
  3. **Report** - Is the article NSFW?
 Is there a problem with it?
 Is it spam? etc. Please let us know so we can remove it from our feed
  4. **Give us feedback** - love something (or hate something 😱) about daily.dev, let us know, we love hearing from you!
  5. **Disable widget** - if for some reason you do not like the companion, you can disable it here.‍

 ## Privacy and data usage
 We collect minimal data and no personal data when using the companion.
-However we do need to send a couple of bits of information to our servers to make the companion work.
+However, we do need to send a couple of bits of information to our servers to make the companion work.

 - For every page you visit, we dispatch a request that contains the URL you visit.
 - This URL is not saved anywhere and is only used to check whether the page you are viewing is in the daily.dev database.